dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T3373: Society must ensure access to basic necessities for everyone.
+### T3373: Society must ensure basic necessities for all individuals.

 |Support|
 |---|